LBPUnion/ProjectLighthouse/README.md

 | LBP Vita | Compatible                         | Incompatible, PSN not supported on Vita3k | No next-gen equivalent             |
 | LBP PSP  | Incompatible, PSN missing endpoint | Incompatible, PSN not supported on PPSSPP | Incompatible, PSN missing endpoint |

-Project Lighthouse is mostly a work in progress, so this chart is subject to change at any point.
+Project Lighthouse is a work-in-progress beta software, this chart is subject to change at any point.